Danjeli303/6musicNoNews/README.md

 scripts.

-- `skipper` removes selected sections from the stream, so output duration can be shorter than input duration.
+- `skipper` removes selected sections from the stream, so output duration can be shorter than input duration based on [Selective Audio Detection and Filter Copyright (c) 2024 David Bryant.](https://github.com/dbry/skipper)

 - `silencer` keeps the original duration and replaces selected sections with silence.
 - The wrapper scripts use `ffmpeg`/`ffprobe` to decode files or live streams,